obaland/vfiler.vim/README.md

 ## Special Thanks
 When implementing this plug-in, I referred to the following excellent program and software.
 I would like to express my special appreciation.
-In implementing this plugins, I referred to the following products.

 * [vimfiler](https://github.com/Shougo/vimfiler.vim)